The Ontario government is continuing rabies control operations to prevent the spread of rabies and to help keep wildlife, people and pets safe.

 If you suspect a wild animal may have rabies:

-2. if a domestic animal has been exposed, call your veterinarian
+2. If a domestic animal may have been exposed, call your veterinarian.

-• if you are a veterinarian and need help assessing whether an animal has been exposed to rabies, check out the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) update that provides a risk assessment flowchart and how to access support online, and call their Agricultural Information Contact Centre at 1-877-424-1300
+• If you are a veterinarian and need help assessing whether an animal has been exposed to rabies, check out the Ontario Ministry of Agriculture, Food and Agribusiness (OMARA) update that provides a risk assessment flowchart and how to access support online, and call their Agricultural Information Contact Centre at 1-877-424-1300

-4. if neither a human nor a domestic animal has been exposed, and the animal is dead call the Rabies Information Line at 1-888-574-6656.
+4. If neither a human nor a domestic animal has been exposed, and the animal is dead call the ministry's Wildlife Health Information Line at 1-888-574-6656.

 Descriptive transcript: What do I do if I suspect an animal has rabies